openfifth/koha-plugin-wscc-oracle/docs/IMPLEMENTATION_DETAILS.md

 | D_Subjective Offset (12)  | Plugin Configuration | Configurable (default: '810400' - Other Income)     |
 | D_Subanalysis Offset (13) | Plugin Configuration | Configurable (default: '8201')                      |

 **Note:** Income report aggregates by both credit branch (payment location) and debit branch (charge origin).
-Credit branch provides Cost Centre and Objective for main fields, while debit branch provides Objective for the offset field.
-This ensures proper accounting of where funds were collected vs. where charges originated.
+Cost Centre and Objective for main fields use debit type-level overrides if configured, otherwise fall back to credit branch values.
+Debit branch provides Objective for the offset field.
+This ensures proper accounting of where funds were collected vs. where charges originated, with granular control at the transaction type level.

 #### 4. Configurable Defaults System